-Dental Implants are generally made from titanium and are essentially a screw that is placed into the jawbone.
+Dental Implants are generally made from titanium and are essentially a very specialised screw that is placed into the jawbone.

 Dental implants provide amazing stability for patients, aiding with biting pressure as well as reducing irritation and oral ulceration generally experienced by denture wearers.

 When a dental implant is perfectly constructed and fitted, no-one should have any hint that it is there!
 While functioning like brand new teeth.

 The surgeons of the Queensland Maxillofacial Group work closely with your dental practitioner to provide you with a wide range of implant services.
 We place dental implants under local anaesthetic in rooms or under a general anaesthetic in hospital.